Zimbabwean dollar (2019–2024): Continued high inflation

-The fifth Zimbabwean dollar continues to experience very high inflation, due to continued public distrust, and the continued shortage of hard currency as a result of importers being unable to use Zimbabwean dollars: almost immediately after the Reserve Bank abolished the peg, the official rate to the US dollar declined to Z$2.80 on 22 March, and Z$6.00 on 12 June 2019, while the parallel rate fluctuated between Z$7.00 and Z$13.00 by 3 July.
+The fifth Zimbabwean dollar continued to undergo very high inflation, due to continued public distrust and the continued shortage of hard currency as a result of importers being unable to use Zimbabwean dollars.
+Almost immediately after the Reserve Bank abolished the peg, the official rate against the US dollar declined to Z$2.80 on 22 March 2019, and Z$6.00 on 12 June 2019, while the parallel rate fluctuated between Z$7.00 and Z$13.00 by 3 July.
 The Reserve Bank's annual inflation rate surpassed 100% in June 2019, and 500% in December 2019.
 As of December 2022, the Reserve Bank annual inflation rate was 243.76%: the highest (since February 2019) was 837.53% in July 2020, and the lowest was 50.25% in August 2021.
+Use of Zimbabwean dollars in Zimbabwe declined in favour of hard currencies, and as a result, in February 2023, Zimbabwe switched its headline inflation rate to one that blended Zimbabwean dollar and US dollar prices, which was criticised by businesses for hiding the real inflation rate in local currency, which persisted despite the use of a "blended" inflation rate.